-- Name/address/date of birth of child

-- Name of medicine
+- Name/address/date of birth of child - Name of medicine

-- Dosage

-- Time/frequency of administration

-- Expiry date - It is recommended that two members of staff undertake the procedure for the administration of medication. - Under no circumstances must medicines prescribed be given to anybody except the person for whom it was prescribed. - Medicines should be administered directly from the dispensed container.
+- Dosage - Time/frequency of administration - Expiry date - It is recommended that two members of staff undertake the procedure for the administration of medication.
+At St Leonard's Mrs Eloise Crooks and Mrs Julie Amos have completed this training. - Under no circumstances must medicines prescribed be given to anybody except the person for whom it was prescribed. - Medicines should be administered directly from the dispensed container.
 However, medication can be placed in a small pot after removing it from the dispensed container as a way of hygienically handing it to the child if necessary. - Medication must never be secondary dispensed for someone else to administer to the child at a later time or date. - Medication must not be given to young persons covertly (e.g. hiding in food) without consultation with GP/Parents and the agreement documented. - Crushing or dissolving medication can destroy the medication properties reducing its effectiveness.
 Crushing or dissolving of medication is not permitted unless a child or young person's health or wellbeing would be detrimentally affected.
 GP and parental approval must be sought and documented in the care plan and on a risk assessment to crush or dissolve medication.

-Over the Counter (OTC) Medicines (Homely Remedies)
+6. Over the Counter (OTC) Medicines (Homely Remedies)